 My day started out okay this morning.
 My pillbox told me it was Thursday—it’s always nice to know what day of the week it is right away in the morning.
-I had a pretty good bowel movement—for you young readers, that‘s pretty important for someone my age.
-I got my belt through every belt loop … Continue reading “I So Declare It!”
+I got my belt through most of the belt loops, and got my shoes on without untying them.
+The sun was shining through the kitchen … Continue reading “I So Declare It!”

 Just 24 days ago, Will Gardner, the Republican Party’s nominee for North Dakota Secretary of State, announced he was dropping out of the race after news stories surfaced about him being arrested (and convicted) for peeking in windows at women’s dormitories at North Dakota State University.
 You might have been a bit hasty there, Will. … Continue reading Hold On A Minute There, Al, The Peeping Tom Just Got 54,000 Votes